m-thalmann/Passwordmanager/README.md

 Each password has a encryption-key, whitch is used to decrypt the data.
 The key itself is encrypted with your master-password through the blowfish algorithm.
 After decrypting the encryption-key, it is used, again through the blowfish algorithm, to decrypt the password-data.

+## Database / API
+A sample database/api implementation is provided here: https://github.com/m-thalmann/PasswordmanagerAPI<br>
+You can either use it directly or implement one on your own.

 ## Using this repository

 First of all you have to clone this repository.
 You will need to have nodejs and npm installed for the next command.